 The principal operating companies within the Group are ESO and GEN. ESO distributes electricity and gas to consumers in the Republic of Lithuania.
-The Group is the primary distributor of electricity in the Republic of Lithuania.
-The Group's electricity distribution network covers the entire territory of the Republic of Lithuania and the Group provides and operates approximately 9,500 thousand kilometres of gas distribution pipelines.
+The Group is the primary distributor of electricity in the Republic of Lithuania and the Group provides and operates approximately 9,500 thousand kilometres of gas distribution pipelines.
 GEN owns and operates 3 power plants located in and connected to the transmission system in the Republic of Lithuania, which generate electricity predominantly from gas and hydro power.
 GEN also owns the Vilnius Third Combined Heat and Power Plant which is not in use currently and does not produce any electricity.
-The Group also owns wind farms and wind development projects in Estonia, the Republic of Lithuania and Poland.
-The Group's subsidiary, IGN, supplies gas to consumers in the Republic of Lithuania, Latvia, Estonia and Finland and supplies electricity procured by its trading business to consumers in Lithuania and, to a lesser extent, to consumers in Latvia, Estonia and Poland.
+The Group also owns wind farms and wind development projects in Estonia, the Republic of Lithuania and Finland and supplies electricity procured by its trading business to consumers in Lithuania and, to a lesser extent, to consumers in Latvia, Estonia and Poland.
 IGN is also responsible for the public supply of electricity in the Republic of Lithuania (previously ESO was responsible for this activity) and supply of natural gas to the LNG Terminal.
 The Group's electricity trading business is conducted through IGN and GOP.
 GOP activities cover planning and optimisation of GEN's generation capacity and sales of electricity generated by GEN. Planning electricity generation capacity involves providing power plants with a schedule of how much electricity is required to be produced by that power plant and coordinating with the TSO in respect of electricity sold.
-Optimisation of electricity generation capacity involves determining the most financially beneficial method of selling available generation capacity taking into account restrictions such as availability of fuel sources (including gas and water) and environmental restrictions.
+Optimisation of electricity taking into account restrictions such as availability of fuel sources (including gas and water) and environmental restrictions.